Hugh McDermott (basketball)

 Hugh Virgil McDermott (November 19, 1893 – July 29, 1978) was the head basketball coach at the University of Oklahoma from 1922 to 1938.
 During his tenure, he compiled a record of 185-106.
 He also won the Missouri Valley Conference title and Big Eight Conference title.

-Prior to his coaching days, McDermott was also a star player for the Oklahoma team while in college.
-He was the 1918 team captain.
+Prior to his coaching days, McDermott was also a star player for Oklahoma while in college.
+In 1918, he was the captain of the football team.
 After resigning, McDermott took a job as head of the University's Physical Education Department.